-Erin Driver-Linn, PhD, is Dean for Education and a member of the faculty in the Department of Social and Behavioral Sciences at the Harvard Chan School of Public Health.
-The Dean for Education position was newly created starting August 2018 to provide broad responsibility for all aspects of education at the School, including the Office of Education and the Office for Student Services.
-The Dean for Education provides dedicated strategic leadership for the educational activities of the Harvard Chan School, and plays a critical role in strengthening connections between SPH and other schools and offices across the University.
+Erin Driver-Linn, PhD, is Dean for Education and a member of the faculty in the Department of Social and Behavioral Sciences at the Harvard T.H.
+Chan School of Public Health.
+The Dean for Education position was created in 2018 to provide broad responsibility for all aspects of education within the Office of Education, which includes the Office for Student Services, the Office for Educational Programs, and Executive and Continuing Professional Education.
+The Dean for Education provides dedicated strategic leadership for the educational activities of the Harvard Chan School, and plays a critical role in strengthening connections between the School and other schools and offices across the University.

 Before joining the Office of the President and Provost in 2008, Erin was Associate Director for Research at the Bok Center for Teaching and Learning and taught in the Harvard Department of Psychology, where she received her PhD in experimental social psychology.
 Erin grew up in rural Arkansas and received a BA in Communication from the University of Arkansas.
 She is the recipient of a number of Distinction in Teaching Awards and the author of publications in Psychological Science and the American Psychologist, among others.